mllrsohn/gulp-protractor/README.md

 ```

 The second option is to let the gulp task handle it with the built-in webdriver snippet.
-If you decide to start it that way, the task will keep running indefintely.
+If you decide to start it that way, the task will keep running indefinitely.

 ```javascript
 var webdriver_standalone = require("gulp-protractor").webdriver_standalone;